Checkmk/ansible-collection-checkmk.general/CONTRIBUTING.md

 It is possible to implement an alias for a module option.
 This should be used rather carefully to not clutter the options.
 However, they can be an option, if one is uncertain how to name an option, or to deprecate an option, before actually removing it.
 If in doubt, feel free to ask for review in your PR.

-### Roles
+### Roles and Playbooks
-The following are guidelines to keep in mind, when changing roles.
+The following are guidelines to keep in mind, when creating or changing roles and playbooks.
 - Variables
     - Use snake case (`snake_case_variable`)
     - Name variables after their purpose.